uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {interactive end}

-Now that you have played through the whole game (and hopefully found all of the target numbers!) you may have noticed that even though you had less lives in the second part of the game, and lots of boxes to search through, you were still able to find the target number.
+Now that you have played through the whole game (and hopefully found all of the target numbers!) you may have noticed that even though you had fewer lives in the second part of the game, and lots of boxes to search through, you were still able to find the target number.
 Why was this possible?

 ## Linear search